-The three jurisdictions signed a memorandum of understanding that spelled out the agreement to jointly fund the project, including the decision to have the Camino Real Regional Mobility Authority (CRRMA) be the agency that would serve as the project developer (i.e., contract out the work).
-Each of the three jurisdictions signed an agreement with the CRRMA to pledge their TRZ revenue, which the CRRMA would then use to secure a state infrastructure bank loan to pay for the project.
-However, a few months later, a Texas attorney general opinion made it clear that the use of a county's TRZ revenue to secure debt for a transportation project could be constitutionally challenged.
-In light of this challenge, the County of El Paso decided to instead use revenue from its newly established optional vehicle registration fee to meet its pledge to the CRRMA.
-There are several examples of multijurisdictional projects across the country where funds from a variety of sources are pooled together (public/private partnerships are a classic example).
+The three jurisdictions signed a memorandum of understanding that spelled out the agreement to jointly fund the project, including the decision to have the Camino Real Regional Mobility Authority (CRRMA) be the agency that would serve as the project developer (i.e., contract out the works).
+Each of the three jurisdictions signed an agreement with the CRRMA to pledge their TRZ revenue, which the CRRMA would then use to secure a State Infrastructure Bank (SIB) loan to pay for the project.
+However, a few months later, a Texas attorney general opinion made it clear that the use of a county's TRZ revenue to secure debt for a transportation project could be constitutionally challenged (24, 25).
+14 In light of this challenge, the County of El Paso decided to instead use revenue from its newly established optional vehicle registration fee to meet its pledge to the CRRMA.
+There are several examples of multijurisdictional projects across the country where funds from various sources are pooled together (public/private partnerships are a classic example).